remix-run/remix/docs/file-conventions/remix-config.md

 The path to a directory Remix can use for caching things in development, relative to `remix.config.js`.
 Defaults to `".cache"`.

+## future

+The `future` config lets you opt-into future breaking changes via [Future Flags][future-flags].
+The following future flags currently exist in Remix v2 and will become the default behavior in Remix v3:

+- **`v3_fetcherPersist`**: Change fetcher persistence/cleanup behavior in 2 ways ([RFC][fetcherpersist-rfc]):
+  - Fetchers are no longer removed on unmount, and remain exposed via `useFetchers` until they return to an `idle` state
+  - Fetchers that complete while still mounted no longer persist in `useFetchers` since you can access those fetchers via `useFetcher`

 ## ignoredRouteFiles